How Can I Run Longer and Farther?

-On top of that, your running form in general may be outta whack and really killing your long distance runs.
-When it comes to distance running, Moore says that, “Any movement that your body makes while you run, that is not forward, is a waste of energy.
+On top of that, your running form, in general, may be out of whack and really killing your long-distance runs.
+When it comes to distance running, Moore says that “Any movement that your body makes while you run, that is not forward, is a waste of energy.
 So, for example, if your torso twists side-to-side when you run, you are wasting energy that you could be using to go forward.”

 Make sure to control your body as you are crushing your goals!

 Overcoming Motor Assisted Effect